 (Active ingredient: 70% Isopropyl Alcohol)

-Windex vinegar glass cleaner is 197 times more expensive than distilled white vinegar, which can also be used to clean glass.
+A branded vinegar glass cleaner can be over 197 times more expensive than distilled white vinegar, which can also be used to clean glass.

 That is CRAZY!

 Most of the time, if a product needs to spend a ton of money in marketing to differentiate themselves from other products, then perhaps it is because they are not so different.

 Transparency is essential for building trust.
 At the end of the day you are paying for a brand, and getting a product.
 You need to know what materials it is made of.

 Types of Staple Cleaning Agents (For Frugal People)